our NEXT WORKSHOP:

 Imagine waking up in an 18th century French manor house.
 You dress and head out to the terrace for a morning yoga session, just as the sun is rising above the trees - or maybe you enjoy a quick dip in the heated outdoor swimming pool before tucking into a healthy breakfast.

-You then head to the panelled library where your creative writing workshop is about to begin.
+You then head to the panelled library where your writing workshop is about to begin.
 Led by the award-winning writer, Helen Cross, you learn practical techniques to really develop and strengthen your writing skills.
 You use exercises relating to character creation and imaginative writing, ways of generating new material, and you explore different genres and forms.
 Whether you have a fiction or non-fiction book in mind, Helen will help push your writing in new and original directions.
-With a small group of just nine other participants, you have lots of time for questions and one-on-one support, and by the end of the morning session you are feeling really confident in your ability to write the story you know you are capable of.
+With just a small group of eight other participants, you have lots of time for questions and one-on-one support, and by the end of the workshop you are feeling really confident in your ability to write the story you know you are capable of.